Rockford Workers' Compensation Lawyers

-There are rare occasions where family members may disagree on legal strategies or how the benefits recovered should be split among the family.
+There are rare occasions where family members may disagree on legal strategies or how the benefits recovered should be split.
 When this is the case, it is essential to know your rights and have someone on your side who is qualified to protect your interests and rights.

-Since wrongful death claims are valued based both on economic factors and emotional or mental anguish and the victim's pain and suffering, it could be possible to recover a considerable amount of damages, meaning that there would be plenty available for everyone's needs.
+Since wrongful death claims are valued based on economic factors and emotional or mental anguish, and the victim's pain and suffering, it could be possible to recover a considerable amount of damages, meaning that there would be plenty available for everyone's needs.

-All necessary paperwork for comp benefits or wrongful death lawsuit must be filed in the appropriate county courthouse before the Illinois statute of limitations expires.
+All necessary paperwork for comp benefits or wrongful death lawsuits must be filed in the appropriate county courthouse before the Illinois statute of limitations expires.
 The courthouse is located at:

 Winnebago County Courthouse